-Solano Community College partners with local business, industry, and agencies to develop solutions to your workforce/workplace needs.
-In partnership with you, we will assess your training concerns and implement optimum training opportunities for your workforce.
-The Solano Community College Office of Contract Education and Training and Community Services excels at designing and delivering appropriate and comprehensive customized programs to meet your specific training and education needs.
+Solano Community College partners with local business, industry, and agencies to develop training solutions for your workforce.
+In partnership with you, we assess your training needs and implement optimum training opportunities.
+The Solano Community College Office of Contract & Community Education and Training excels at designing and delivering appropriate and comprehensive customized programs to meet your specific training and education needs.